 Academic research, at the higher levels, is not about looking up the right answer as quickly as possible.
 Instead, scholarship — including your own scholarly work — is about generating brand new knowledge.
 And doing that kind of work takes time.

 Because good scholarship takes time, the most thoughtful, most insightful, most comprehensive reactions to any current event are rarely the first ones published.
 Looking up your topic in a library database (making sure you tick the box to limit your searches to peer-reviewed journals) will help you scour a body of work that experts have already decided is among the most rigorous available.

-For instance, when I first drafted this page, a few weeks after the Sept.
-11, 2001 attacks on the World Trade Center, bloggers and journalists were writing opinions and analyses.
+For instance, when I first drafted the page you are reading now, in September of 2001, bloggers and journalists were writing opinions and analyses about the terrorism incidents that had occurred in America earlier that month.
 Some of what appeared at that early stage was useful and informative, and some of it was completely wrong (including fears that more jetliner attacks would cause further deaths, or that viruses or radiation bombs would be released in the cities) — but we didn’t know that at the time.
 Those early emotional and speculative responses did not rely on verifiable measurement or the ability to see patterns that only emerged over time.
 Those early responses — readily available through Google — weren’t academic scholarship.

 A scholarly book may take a year or two to write, and another three months to be edited, printed, and distributed to booksellers.